Taskmaster (TV series): My Ultimate Episode

+Taskmaster Live Stream: GOSH Charity Edition

+On 3 August 2026, it was announced that Taskmaster would be hosting a one-off livestreamed special to raise money for Great Ormond Street Hospital.
+The special is set to be livestreamed on YouTube and Twitch on 5 September and was hosted by Horne alongside Jake Bhardwaj and Stephanie Patrick.
+Content creators TommyInnit, Ayamé, Stephen Tries, Hayley Morris, MatPat, Rob Colfer, BambinoBecky, Imogen Andrews and comedy trio The Squid participated as contestants.

+On 27 August, content creators The Technical Difficulties, consisting of Tom Scott, Natalie Gray, Gary Brannan, and Chris Joel, revealed that they had been set an official task as part of the special.
+The task was released on the group's YouTube channel on 3 September, with Gray being selected to draw the most beautiful picture of Horne in five minutes whilst blindfolded.
+The results will count towards the special's overall standings.

+The special included guest appearances from Greg Davies, Gordon Ramsay, Dan and Phil, Deborah Meaden, Jason Isaacs, Harry Davies-Carr from the "Charlie bit my finger" viral video, VTuber Utano Pandora, Jack Black, Chris Stark, Jordan North, and Siân Welby of Capital Breakfast, and Jedward.

 Reception

 Critical reception

 Andrew Billen of The Times gave a five-star review of the show's first episode, "Melon Buffet", calling it "funny, revealing, and glorious" and comparing it to The Generation Game.
 In another review of the first episode, Filipa Jodelka of The Guardian described Taskmaster as a panel show with an "edgy parlour-game twist".
 Jodelka praised the "molten-hot banter" between contestants and Davies, and compared the arbitrary awarding of points to QI and Numberwang.
 Also reviewing "Melon Buffet", Ellen Jones of The Independent praised the show as entertaining despite its "informal and cheap-looking" style.

 Wesley Mead of Den of Geek wrote a positive review in 2016, praising the show as the "crowning jewel" of original programming on Dave, and approving of the design of the tasks and the range of approaches that contestants demonstrate.
 Mead believed that the second series was an improvement on the first, but criticised that the first three series had only one female contestant apiece.